Nanofabrication laboratory equipment

 Suitable for Ion-beam sputter deposition, Ion-beam assisted deposition, reactive sputter deposition with nitrogen and in-situ initial/continual substrate (pre-)cleaning.

 SCS Parylene Deposition System (PARYLENE)

-For Parylene laboratory research, applications developement and testing, the SCS Labcoater 2 Parylene Deposition System (PDS 2010) performs reliable and repeatable application of SCS Parylene conformal coatings.
+For Parylene laboratory research, application development, and testing, the SCS Labcoater 2 Parylene Deposition System (PDS 2010) performs reliable and repeatable application of SCS Parylene conformal coatings.

 XeF2 etching system (XeF2)

-XeF2 etchining system is designed to expose samples to xenon difluoride gas (XeF2) in a cyclic mode in which the etch chamber is repeatedly filled with XeF2 gas and pumped out again.
-The main advantage of XeF2 etching system in comparism to other silicon etchants is in high selectivity to silicon with respect to aluminum, photoresist, and silicon dioxide.
-Since this technique etch silicon isotropic, large structures can be undercut.
+XeF2 etching system is designed to expose samples to xenon difluoride gas (XeF2) in a cyclic mode in which the etch chamber is repeatedly filled with XeF2 gas and pumped out again.
+The main advantage of XeF2 etching system in comparism to other silicon etchants is in high selectivity to silicon with respect to aluminium, photoresist, and silicon dioxide.
+Since this technique etches silicon isotropic, large structures can be undercut.

 Laser dicer, Oxford Lasers A-Series (LASERDICER)